Why choose a career in cyber security?

 Where can I work as a cyber security specialist?

 Cyber security professionals are in demand in companies of all sizes, and if you've got the right skills, you can work for some of the country's most innovative and cutting-edge firms.
-Government figures suggest that the most common sectors where firms are looking for cyber security professionals include:
+The most common sectors where firms are looking for cyber security professionals include:

 You should also be able to find a position local to you.
 According to government figures, around a third of cyber security jobs are in London.
 However, there are opportunities available all over the UK, especially in larger cities.